-The purpose of the Written Communication Test (WCT) is to assess an individual's ability to write in a clear and concise manner.
-It can be used to assess individual contributors, managers, or leaders whose position requires them to write clear and concise letters, memos, reports, etc.
+The purpose of the Written Communication Test is to assess an individual's ability to write in a clear and concise manner and to assist managers in making selection decisions.
+It can be used to assess individual contributors, managers, or leaders whose position requires them to write clear and concise letters, memos, reports or other documents.

 In the Written Communication Test, individuals read a text of approximately 2,000 words.
 They then prepare a summary of approximately 450 words which covers the major points contained in the text.

 The summary must be written in a formal narrative style; a point-form outline is NOT acceptable.
 You are expected to provide an accurate, clear and concise report of the text.
 The summary is to be written in your own words.
 The scoring takes into consideration:

 - Mechanics of writing (grammar, spelling and punctuation)